lzim/mtl/blue/session07/s07_facilitator/mtl_session07_say_checklist.md

 - [ ] Example question: "What happens to \____________ (from the team's priority), over the next two years if we make no new decisions?"
 - [ ] Example hypothesis, using specific **variables** and **values**: "If we make no decisions in our team, then due to the **Feedback Loop: Balancing New and Existing Patients,** over the next two years, we will continue to see approximately 90 patients each week who have been engaged in care for longer than their first three months, and 25 patients each week who are in their own first 12 weeks of psychotherapy."

-## Run the Base Case of no new decisions
+## Run the Base Case of no new decisions.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> \_____________ **Time 00:30-00:40  - Team Priority**\__________________